Tracking Data Center Water Use in the Drought-Prone West

 A digital dashboard displaying artificial intelligence analytics for a municipal water treatment facility.

-The Water-AI Nexus™ Center of Excellence has released two resources designed to move artificial intelligence from pilot projects to everyday operations in water and wastewater systems — a new report and a professional training.
-The new insight report, “Principles for AI and the Future of Work in Water: Building an AI-Empowered Water Workforce,” lays…
+The Water-AI Nexus™ Center of Excellence has released two resources designed to move artificial intelligence from pilot projects to everyday operations in water and wastewater systems.
+Their new insight report, “Principles for AI and the Future of Work in Water: Building an AI-Empowered Water Workforce,” lays out four principles centered on a worker-first approach…

 Read More